-Data collected that might have some bearing on the number of potential customers and the cost involved in choosing a site include the following (84 CE List Name):
+Data collected that might have some bearing on the number of potential customers and the cost involved in choosing a site include the following (.tns variable name):

-- Population (POP) - Population density (DENS) - Foot traffic (average number of visitors and workers) during weekdays and weekends (WVPD) - Median Income (INCM) - Number other food trucks typically at site (FTRKS) - Monthly cost to park\ (PCOST) - Number of hotels within 0.25 miles, around two blocks (HTLS) - Distance to two commissaries, one located in Petworth and the other in Mayfair (DMF, DPW) - Number of metro fares per weekday and per weekend day at closest stop (MFPWD, MFPSS) \Note that those sites with a monthly fee of \$175 are lottery sites.
+- Population (population) - Population density (density) - Foot traffic (average number of visitors and workers) during weekdays and weekends (work_visit) - Median Income (income) - Number other food trucks typically at site (trucks) - Monthly cost to park (park) - Number of hotels within 0.25 miles, around two blocks (hotels) - Distance to two commissaries, one located in Petworth and the other in Mayfair (distmf, distpw) - Number of metro fares per weekday and per weekend day at closest stop (wkdaymetro, wkendmetro) - Note that those sites with a monthly fee of \$175 are lottery sites.

-The Food Truck Data.8xp program file contains these data for the 11 sites, and the data can also be found on the student data worksheet at the end of the activity.
+The tns file Food_trucks contains these data for the 11 sites, and the data can also be found on the student data worksheet at the end of the activity.
 The Truckr believes that the most profit will occur when the number of possible customers is maximized and the cost is minimized.
 Use the data to decide which of the 11 sites the Truckr should choose to park the truck and whether to house the truck at Petworth or Mayfair.